Prioritizing Your Eating Disorder Recovery: 5 Tips from a Dietitian

 Prioritizing your eating disorder recovery and having routines and systems in place is key for successful relapse prevention.
 But as anyone who is working to maintain their recovery knows, this is much easier said than done.
 Here are some tips to help you succeed!

-Schedule a check-up for yourself
+Schedule a self check-up

+Prioritizing eating disorder recovery requires relentless honesty and self-reflection.
 Before you can determine where you are in your recovery process, it is important to check in about current behaviors and evaluate if they are supporting your recovery.
 Questions you might ask: Am I eating regularly and when I know my body needs it?
 Am I skipping meals or snacks?
 Am I going to the grocery store consistently?
 Am I meeting with my dietitian regularly to evaluate my progress?
 Am I incorporating a variety of foods from all fuel groups?
 Am I listening to hunger and fullness cues (if it is appropriate to do so)?

 Once you have the answers to these questions, prioritize areas where you are slipping to re-set goals for yourself.
-Remember—it is important to set short term and long term goals.
+Remember—it is important to set short-term and long-term goals.
 Your team can help if you get stuck.